farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-5-conclusion.md

 title: "Open-Closed Principle by Example: Conclusion"
 ---

-This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) by example.
+This series clarifies the [Open-Closed Principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) with examples.
 This post recaps what we've learned as covers some miscellaneous examples.
 <!--more-->

 <!-- -->